We get asked this a lot: “A tenant is subletting my property; what should I do?”

 Well, the answer isn’t as straightforward as we’d all like it to be.
 Is it illegal?
 Absolutely yes, particularly if your lease is subject to the Ontario Residential Tenancies Act and the tenant did so without your consent.

-In Ontario, residential tenants have the right to sub-rent or assign their rental unit provided but with the consent from their landlord.
+In Ontario, residential tenants have the right to sub-rent or assign their rental unit, provided but with the consent of their landlord.
 Note that assignment and subletting don’t refer to the same thing.

-The former is where the original tenant transfers the lease to a new tenant then moves out for good.
+The former is where the original tenant transfers the lease to a new tenant and then moves out for good.
 In a sublet, however, the original tenant has plans to move back in.
-Meanwhile, the sub-tenant will be paying him/her the rent as he/she continues to pay the landlord theirs.
+Meanwhile, the sub-tenant will be paying him/her the rent as he/she continues to pay the landlord.

 What makes this action illegal?
 Let’s find out.